solnet-aquarium/presentation-digitalrevolution-akl_2015-04-15_the-stack-and-basics/the-stack/basics/07-forbidden-features-asi.md

 ... wtf?

 The lack of a semicolon at the end of the first file causes the two files to be concatentated together such that JS thinks the first function's returned value should be executed as a function.

+**Congratulations, you broke production!**

+This type of issue *only shows up when the files are concatenated together*.

  - Our first function returns nothing, `undefined`
  - `undefined` is not a function